Letting the Music Lead Me … sometimes

 A man with a shaved head and beard singing into a microphone, sitting in a chair indoors, with his eyes closed and a passionate expression.

-I came to this practice not as a musician, but as someone searching for presence — for something honest enough to hold joy, sorrow, longing, and love without trying to fix any of it.
+I didn’t arrive at this practice as a musician.
+I came searching for something real — something that could hold joy, sorrow, longing, and love without needing to fix any of it.

-Mantra became my anchor.
+Over time, mantra has become my anchor.
 My prayer.
-My way of remembering what is already whole within me.
+A way of remembering what’s already whole within me.

 I Was Scared to Lead a Chant … and Did It Anyway